silviagonzalez98/Project-FIFA--Python/README.md

 2) Finally normalized the dataframe

 ### Linear Regression Results
-Positively, the result of the Linear Regression Model has been of 0.9, maintaining more than 50% of the original columns in order to not lose much data.
+Positively, the result of the Linear Regression Model has been of 0.9, maintaining more than 50% of the original columns in order to not lose a high amount of data.

 ## Libraries
 For this project, I used Python including following libraries: